4nhh/CS_3560_MiniTwitter/README.md

     DefaultMutableTreeNode createTreeNode();
 }
 ```
-The pattern allows the objects in the hierarchy to be treated similarly, *regardless of type*, which was especially useful when constructing the tree model.
+The pattern allows the objects in the hierarchy to be treated similarly, *regardless of type*, which was especially relevant to constructing the tree model.

 - In ``Group.java``:
 ```